datatechdemo/sql/basics/joins.md

 </p>

 ## Full Outer Join or Full Join
 Full outer join produces the set of all records in Table A and Table B, with matching records from both sides where available.
-If there is no match, the missing side will contain null.
+If there is no match, the missing side will contain null or blank or zero (depending on the system)

       SELECT *
       FROM tableA